jameskimthing/obsidian-aws/1. Security/data protection/Secrets Manager.md

+![[Secrets Manager.png]]
 # AWS Secrets Manager
-![[Secrets Manager.png]]
 - Securely manage secret parameter values
-- Similar to [[Parameter Store]], such that is stores values, but focuses on values that must NOT be exposed
+- Similar to [[Systems Manager#Parameter Store|Parameter Store]], such that is stores values, but focuses on values that must NOT be exposed

 - **Manage Secrets**
 	- Securely store secret values